schang9m/PasswordKeepR/README.md

 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`
+9. Go to http://localhost:8080/users/1  or http://localhost:8080/users/3 first to get the cooki

 ## Warnings & Tips